henrjan/lock_with_key/README.md

 While synchronization is achieved using simple Locking and Unlocking, it is inefficient for heavy operations that need advanced locking mechanism and could cause unnecessary bottleneck.

 Using multiple locks based on key, we can provide multiple locks to multiple goroutines with different keys.
-By doing so, multiple goroutines can execute codes simultaneously while also achieved synchronization.
+By doing so, multiple operations with different keys can execute codes simultaneously while also achieved synchronization for multiple operations using same key.